IOTechSystems/xrt-examples/AzureSphere/docs/modbus-example.md

 ## Configuration

-In-order for the Modbus Example to work, you will need to the configurations listed below.
+The following section describes the configuration used by the Modbus example.

 ### Device Profile